Tre5et/vanillaconfig/docs/CONFIG.md

 ### Saving and Loading
  - You can save configs globally or per world:
      - Globally saved configs are saved as `[name].json`.
      - Per world saved configs are saved as `[name]/[worldId].json`.
  - Saving and loading can be done automatically and manually:
  - Automatic saving / loading:
      - Globally: After creating your config run `SaveLoadManager.globalSaveConfig(yourPageConfig)`.
      - Per World: After creating your config run `SaveLoadManager.worldSaveConfig(yourPageConfig)`.
      - Configs will now automatically be loaded and saved as required.
  - Manual saving / loading:
      - Globally: To load or save a config, run `yourPageConfig.load()` or `yourPageConfig.save()`.
      - Per world: To load or save a config, run `yourPageConfig.loadPerWorld()` or `yourPageConfig.savePerWorld()`.
 Both functions can take a `String worldId`.
- - To load and save a config in another location, run before loading `yourPageConfig.setPath(String path)`.
+ - To load and save a config in another location, run before loading the first time `yourPageConfig.setPath(String path)`.
      - `path` is the path that the config should be saved / loaded in within the config directory.
 It should not end with the file name.
+ - To load and save with a different file name than the `name` of the `ConfigPage`, run before loading for the first time `yourConfigPage.setSaveName(String name)`.
+     - `name` is the file name of the config file.
+This should NOT include the `.json` extension.
  - To migrate configs from different files, take a look at [Option Migration](https://github.com/Tre5et/vanillaconfig/blob/1.18/docs/MIGRATE.md).

 ### Example